Multifactor Authentication for athenaOne Login

 On the device from which you are logging in to athenaOne:

-The above image indicates the Okta Verify app has been activated on your device and your factor setup is complete.
+The above image will briefly display to indicate the Okta Verify app has been activated on your device and your authentication method setup is complete.

 - If you instead clicked Can’t scan? to activate Okta Verify on your mobile device without a QR code, select from the Setup Options drop-down menu to choose your method, complete any required fields, then click Send; a link will be sent by the chosen method to your mobile device.
 Tap the link to automatically open and activate the Okta Verify app, to complete your factor setup.